Ian-Nicholls89/IMPP/README.md

 exPYre is a small program written in python in which the user creates a SQLite3 database gives that a name and starts adding products and their expiry dates to.
-The system tray daemon will then scan those databases in the background perdiodically and give you a windows toast telling you which item in which database is approaching expiry.
+The system tray daemon will then scan those databases in the background periodically and give you a windows toast telling you which item in which database is approaching expiry.